vigour-io/boilerplate-module/README.md

 - When using es7 make sure it works in node as well (by babelifying your code)

 **recommendations**
-- Try to create small concise functions preferbly split up into many files
+- Try to create small concise functions preferably split up into many files
 - Use streams as much as possible when working in node (chunk based operation), to learn about streams check [stream-adventure](https://github.com/substack/stream-adventure)
 - When using `vigour-base` use inject with plain objects
-- Don't overcomlicate things with reusability, as a rule of thumb when something is done 3 times make something for it but not before
+- Don't overcomplicate things with reusability, as a rule of thumb when something is done 3 times make something for it - but not before

 --
 ###Logs
-Never use `console.log` in production logs are only for developing
+Never use `console.log` in production logs - only for developing

 - If you want to log an error try to integrate it to a service like `slack`
 - When using state use `state.root.emit('error', err)`